APIParkLab/APIPark/README.md

   <a href="/readme/readme-zh-cn.md">简体中文</a>
 </p>

 🦄APIPark is the #1 open-source AI Gateway and Developer Portal, enabling you to easily manage, integrate, and deploy AI and API services.
-APIPark seamlessly connects with various large AI models and packages these AI capabilities into APIs for easy invocation.
+APIPark Easily connect to powerful AI models and package them as APIs for effortless use.

 ✨Additionally, APIPark provides robust API management features, including API creation, monitoring, and access control, ensuring developers can efficiently and securely develop and manage their APIs.

 <br>

 # ✨  Quick Start
-APIPark is committed to providing one-stop API open and access products for global enterprises, and creating a new generation of API asset governance standards.
-APIPark is open sourced using the Apache 2.0 protocol.
+APIPark is dedicated to providing a one-stop AI & API open platform for enterprises and developers, open-sourced under the Apache 2.0 license.

-APIPark is committed to addressing several key challenges that enterprises face in API management:
+APIPark aims to solve the following challenges:
-- Complex API call relationships: Simplifies API interactions in complex system architectures.
+- Easily connect to powerful AI models and package them as APIs for effortless use.
-- Data usage tracking: Provides comprehensive API usage monitoring and reporting.
+- Manage complex AI & API call relationships.
-- Compliance management: Ensure that APIs comply with organizational and regulatory standards.
+- Oversee API creation, monitoring, and security.
 - Fault detection and troubleshooting: Simplify the identification and resolution of system issues.
-- Quantifying the Value of Data Assets: Enhancing the Visibility and Valuation of Data Assets.
+- Quantify the value of data assets: Enhance visibility and valuation of data assets."

 <br>